This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “Where you will not find it.”
-He glanced about the room but decided not to go looking for it; William might not have gone so very far.
+He glanced about the room but decided not to go looking for it; William may not have gone far.
 He was probably listening just outside of the door, ready to intervene again, but perhaps in a more certain way.

 “No matter.
 I have another.”
 He raised his voice to be sure that he was heard if anyone was lurking just outside of the door.
 “If he is here tomorrow I’ll kill him, and if he isn’t, I’ll hunt him down with the dogs as an escaped slave and kill him then.”
 He glared at his daughter.
 “Don’t get in my way or I will be likely to forget that you are any daughter of mine!”
 He often forgot that when she opposed him.
 He stormed off, in case William felt tempted to return after those threats.